JumesP/FishingGame/Plans.md

 ## Fishing

+catch fish, keep them in your collection or sell them for money.
+Fishing has its own dedicated equipment, which can be upgraded and enchanted.

 ### Fish Rarities:

 | Fish     | Standard Rod | Premium Rod | Super Rod | Ultra Rod | Ultimate Rod | ??? |